eddelbuettel/ecoevojobsR/README.md

 information automatically included about the institution where the job posting is.

-This repository automatically pulls public information from [the Carnegie Classification of Institutions of Higher Education](https://carnegieclassifications.acenet.edu/) and merges it into the ecoevojobs spreadsheet.
+Once per day, this repository automatically pulls public information from [the Carnegie Classification of Institutions of Higher Education](https://carnegieclassifications.acenet.edu/) and merges it into the ecoevojobs spreadsheet.